 ”Today, most programs have minimal capacity to answer the most fundamental question: “Is urban stormwater any cleaner?”

 The 2NDNATURE urban pollutant loading methodology trades time for space.
 We do this by computationally simplifying time while preserving the spatial granularity of the urban landscape for which we have the detailed spatial data to support.
-Traditional urban stormwater modelling methods rely on continuous simulation for over a 30-year time series on hourly intervals.
+Traditional urban stormwater modeling methods rely on continuous simulation over a 30-year time series on hourly intervals.
 That’s over 250,000 time steps, and requires a lot of computational power we don’t need.
 (The 2NDNATURE approach requires only 5 rainfall inputs to represent the same 30-year record.)
 If the purpose of a pollutant load reduction model is to quantify and track the water quality benefits of urban land management practices, then we must be able to measure and report changes as a result of the land management practices.
 We want to avoid claiming that stormwater pollution declined just because it rained less last year.

 Similarly, common stormwater modelling methods use hydrologic response units, where common land use, soils and landscape types are lumped, mixed and matched , thus the location of these combinations is not explicitly preserved.
 The lack of spatial preservation of the urban landscape makes the modelling of the water quality benefit of specific green infrastructure assets distributed throughout a specific urban drainage extremely challenging.
 All 2NDNATURE computations are location-specific (i.e. spatially explicit), leveraging the accurate high-resolution spatial data sources that are publically available and free to use.
 The quality of these spatial datasets continue to improve as a result of rapidly advancing technologies.
 As the newest 2NDNATURE peer-reviewed article outlines, we have demonstrated our modelling predictions are within 10% of measured annual urban drainage volumes.

 We use publicly available spatial datasets to model the “baseline”, which is the expected annual runoff and pollutant loading from the urban landscape without any stormwater controls in place.
 Then, our customers inventory their stormwater control measures (i.e. structural and non-structural BMPs), conduct condition assessments and other inspections, document maintenance activities, and perform other required activities per their MS4 permits.
-Our customers are completing similar inspection, enforcement and maintenance tasks as they have always been, but now, they enter the required data directly into the 2NDNATURE platform using our mobile field applications.
-2NDNATURE’s system-level understanding of data — how, and which collected data must be managed, analyzed and reported to inform stormwater program decisions and demonstrate regulatory compliance — enables us to immediately transform our customers’ data into shareable, reliable information.
+Our customers are completing similar inspection, enforcement, and maintenance tasks as they have always been, but now, they enter the required data directly into the 2NDNATURE platform using our mobile field applications.
+2NDNATURE’s system-level understanding of data — how, and which collected data must be managed, analyzed, and reported to inform stormwater program decisions and demonstrate regulatory compliance — enables us to immediately transform our customers’ data into shareable, reliable information.

 “Now that we have a consistent data schema and accounting system for MS4 stormwater programs, we can set meaningful goals, transparently track our progress, learn and adapt on our journey toward clean stormwater.”